UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 - **hofs/**
 This directory contains subdirectories with results for the considered halls of fame (Pareto, last population, top 50/100 by sum of fitnesses).
 The result files for the halls of fame are described below.
-- **hofs/*/balanced_accuracy_by_class.png**
-For each classification class the feature set size and balanced accuracy of the solutions.
-Plotted only if there is a classification objective.
 - **hofs/*/common_features.png**
 Average number of features in common between the folds considering in each of them the k most frequent features. k increases from left to right.